On the convergence of critical points on real algebraic sets and applications to optimization: Main results

 This would lead to possibly multiple central paths or non-central paths.
 For computational optimization purposes, it is important to understand the limiting behavior of all points in $V_{\mu} \cap S_{>}$, because a critical point of the log-barrier function might be simply mistaken (caused by numerical round-off errors (see Remark~\ref{doubly_exponentially_small})) with a local minimizer.
 Even if a local minimizer is correctly decided, the trajectory may converge to a non-local minimizer of \PO, as illustrated by Example~\ref{convergence_to_algebraic_boundary}.

 Therefore, we need to expand the study of local minimizers of the log-barrier function to the set $V_{\mu}$.
-This introduces a new family of semi-algebraic paths associated with the log-barrier function, so-called \textit{critical paths}, that also includes central paths. \begin{definition}[Critical path] Given $\mu_0 > 0$, a critical path is a continuous function $\nu:(0,\mu_0) \to \R^n$ such that $\nu(\mu) = x(\mu)$ is an isolated point of $V_{\mu} \cap S_{>}$ for each fixed $\mu \in (0,\mu_0)$. \end{definition}
+This introduces a new family of semi-algebraic paths associated with the log-barrier function (including central paths), so-called \textit{critical paths}, which we formally define below. \begin{definition}[Critical path] Given $\mu_0 > 0$, a critical path is a continuous function $\nu:(0,\mu_0) \to \R^n$ such that $\nu(\mu) = x(\mu)$ is an isolated point of $V_{\mu} \cap S_{>}$ for each fixed $\mu \in (0,\mu_0)$. \end{definition}

 \begin{remark} In convex optimization, the strict convexity of the log-barrier function implies that $\mu_0 = \infty$, provided that the Slater's condition holds.
 However, it is easy to see that $V_{\mu} \neq \emptyset$ is no longer guaranteed for \PO, when $\mu$ is an arbitrarily large positive value.
 This, however, is not a concern for the limiting behavior of a critical path, as we only require $V_{\mu}$ to be non-empty for sufficiently small $\mu > 0$ (a condition that is typically sufficient for IPMs to function properly).
 In order to make this precise, we use the terminology and notation introduced in Section~\ref{sec:critical_points_on_V_xi}, occasionally referring to a critical path as a point of $V_{\mu} \subset \R \la \mu \ra^n$.
 For consistency with Section~\ref{sec:critical_points_on_V_xi}, we denote a critical path as a semi-algebraic function by $x(\mu)$, and as a vector of Puiseux series by $x_{\mu}$. \end{remark} \begin{remark} As a proper extension of a central path, Definition~\ref{critical_path_def} excludes the points in $V_{\mu} \setminus S_>$.
 This exclusion does not significantly limit generality, because the limit of bounded points in $V_{\mu} \setminus S_>$ might be infeasible with respect to~\PO, and are thus irrelevant from an optimization perspective. \end{remark}